convissor/new_york_state_of_health_spreadsheet/README.md

 * Ends: January 31
 * Medicaid and Child Health Plus: available all year long

-## Spreadsheet
+## Spreadsheets

-The exchange has 88 health insurance plans for me to choose from.
+The exchange gives me 88 health insurance plans to choose from.
 That's a _lot_ of stuff to think about.
 But the site only allows comparing three plans at a time, and it only compares a few datapoints.
-I quickly came to the conclusion "For heaven's sake, give me a spreadsheet!"
+"For heaven's sake, give me a spreadsheet!!!"